google-research/gpax/README.md

 # GPax
 A codebase for Gaussian processes in Jax.
 Implemented models include vanilla Gaussian processes as well as meta and multi-task Gaussian processes.

-The model was originally developed for *[Pre-training helps Bayesian optimization too](https://ziw.mit.edu/pub/hyperbo.pdf)*, but can be used as example code or building blocks for Gaussian processes in Jax/Flax and Tensorflow Probability.
+The model was originally developed for *[Pre-trained Gaussian processes for Bayesian optimization](https://arxiv.org/abs/2109.08215)*, but can be used as example code or building blocks for Gaussian processes in Jax/Flax and Tensorflow Probability.

 Disclaimer: This is not an officially supported Google product.